The Fletcher Free Library has policies, rules and ordinances to ensure the best possible patron experience for everyone.

 Maximum fine per item: $5.00 (no matter how long overdue!)

-NOTE: If $15 or more is owed, account is blocked-- items cannot be borrowed or renewed and Tech Center access is denied.
+NOTE: If $15 or more is owed, account is blocked-- items cannot be borrowed or renewed.
+Tech Center access is denied when more than $50 in fines are owed.

 Cash, check or debit/credit card.
 (Please note: there is a flat fee of $3 for credit/debit transactions under $123.
 For payments more than $123, the fee is 2.45% of the transaction.
 Credit/debit payments must be made in person.)